The Bell Jar (film): Reception

-Janet Maslin of The New York Times was unimpressed, stating that the film's portrayal of Esther was "disastrous [...] because it is the character's imaginative life that leads her to a collapse, and the movie barely even goes skin-deep.
+Janet Maslin of The New York Times was unimpressed, stating that the film's portrayal of Esther was "disastrous...because it is the character's imaginative life that leads her to a collapse, and the movie barely even goes skin-deep.
 The audience isn't given the slightest clue about Esther's quirks, her fears, her peculiarly distorted notion of herself."
 The film has a "way of spelling things out ad nauseam and still not making them clear."
 Even where it should have flourished, like in descriptions of Esther's life in New York, "there's no satirical edge to any of this, and no dramatic edge either.
 It all simply plods along, en route to a nervous collapse that manages to seem perfectly unwarranted by the time it finally occurs."

-Variety wrote: "Despite some decent performances, 'The Bell Jar,' based on the late poet Sylvia Plath's autobiographical novel, evokes neither understanding or sympathy for the plight of its heroine ...
-As played by Marilyn Hassett, who has a cool, Seventeen magazine kind of prettiness, Esther emerges as a selfish, morbid little prig."
+Variety wrote: "Despite some decent performances, 'The Bell Jar,' based on the late poet Sylvia Plath's autobiographical novel, evokes neither understanding or sympathy for the plight of its heroine...As played by Marilyn Hassett, who has a cool, Seventeen magazine kind of prettiness, Esther emerges as a selfish, morbid little prig."

-Gene Siskel of the Chicago Tribune awarded the film one star out of four and called it "downright laughable, a stormy TV soap opera without that genre's sense of humor.
+Gene Siskel of the Chicago Tribune gave the film one star out of four and called it "downright laughable, a stormy TV soap opera without that genre's sense of humor.
 The Bell Jar is more than just a bad movie.
 It's a bad movie based on a book that has meant much to many, and they will be bitterly disappointed."

 Kevin Thomas of the Los Angeles Times wrote that the film "would be ideal material for Ingmar Bergman, or more appropriately, since it is an American work, for the Woody Allen of Interiors.
-It cries for imagery and stylization—some kind of visual expression of Esther's perceptions and torments, but Peerce's approach is resolutely literal ...
-Luckily, Marilyn Hassett's Esther is involving and thoroughly convincing—if you're prepared to share her frequent pain at merely being alive."
+It cries for imagery and stylization—some kind of visual expression of Esther's perceptions and torments, but Peerce's approach is resolutely literal...Luckily, Marilyn Hassett's Esther is involving and thoroughly convincing—if you're prepared to share her frequent pain at merely being alive."

 Judith Martin of The Washington Post wrote the film seemed "especially cruel" to kill Sylvia Plath again "by reputation," by making the heroine of her story "an elitist hysteric."

-Jack Kroll of Newsweek wrote that "Marjorie Kellogg's screenplay is reasonably faithful to Plath's novel on the surface, but the movie totally lacks the mythic rhythm and force underneath the book's easy, colloquial style ...
-Marilyn Hassett looks like Plath with her fine-drawn Puritan beauty, but her clean, strong acting can't overcome the film's stifling conventionality of style."
+Jack Kroll of Newsweek wrote that "Marjorie Kellogg's screenplay is reasonably faithful to Plath's novel on the surface, but the movie totally lacks the mythic rhythm and force underneath the book's easy, colloquial style...Marilyn Hassett looks like Plath with her fine-drawn Puritan beauty, but her clean, strong acting can't overcome the film's stifling conventionality of style."

 Penelope Gilliatt of The New Yorker wrote: "A lot that is serious and troubled about insanity has been written in world literature, painted, and also dealt with on film.
 This picture is merely hysterical."

-The Bell Jar holds a 0% rating on Rotten Tomatoes based on eight reviews.
+The Bell Jar holds a 0% rating on Rotten Tomatoes, based on eight reviews.